SoftUni-Internal/interactive-content/EN/05-SOLID/02-Single-Responsibility.md

 public class PrintHeroFeatures {​

   public void printHeroName(){
+    //logic...
   }

   public void printHeroRole(){
+    //logic...
   }
 }
 ```

-The **Single Responsibility principle** doesn’t mean that our classes should only have a few methods, or a small amount of code they contain.
+The **Single Responsibility principle** doesn not mean that our classes should only have a few methods, or a small amount of code that they contain.

-The key is that the code that is inside the class must be **directly related to the main purpose** of the class and the work it does.
+The key is that the code that is inside the class must be **directly related to the main purpose** of the class and the job it does.

-It is good practice to **write methods** that are **accurate**, **concise**, and as **straight-forward** as possible, although in some situations we can not keep the this principle.
+It is a good practice to **write methods** that are **accurate**, **concise**, and as **straight-forward** as possible, although in some situations we can not keep to this principle.

 Thanks to the **Single Responsibility principle**, we can easily detect and eliminate bugs in the software.​

-When all the methods in one class are aimed to serve one goal only we say that this class has **strong cohension**.
+When all the methods in one class are aimed to serve one goal only then we say that this class has **strong cohension**.

 [/slide]